shardbox/catalog/README.md

 A shard is eligible to be listed in this catalog if it fits this description:

 * Provides some usefulness and reusable features.
-It doesn't need ot be a library or provide a specific API.
+It doesn't need to be a library or provide a specific API.
 * It is meant to be continuously available.
 There don't need to be any guarantee to be updated or maintained, but it should not simply vanish.